Aim: The study is aimed at examining of action of iron, DOX, and their complex on the

 and rutenium red (Rr), as a possible inhibitor of ferrous ions uptake in mitochondria, were

 tested as MPTP protectors.
 The role of medium alkalization was also examined.

 Methods: Changes of threshold calcium concentrations required for MPTP opening were measured

 by a Ca2+ selective electrode, mitochondrial membrane potential was registered by tetraphenylphosphonium

-(TPP+)-selective electrode, and mitochondrial swelling was recorded as a
+(TPP+)-selective electrode, and mitochondrial swelling was recorded as a decrease in absorbance

-by the reduction of the electron acceptor DCPIP.
+of the electron acceptor DCPIP.